Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan

 Today we'll swap the city lights for countryside charm as we head north with our guide into the scenic Tochigi region.

-From here, we travel to Nikkō to visit the remarkable Tōshōgū Shrine, a UNESCO World Heritage-listed site and the final resting place of Tokugawa Ieyasu, the powerful shogun who unified Japan in the early 1600s.
+We then pause for lunch at a local restaurant before continuing our sightseeing at the remarkable Nikkō Tōshōgū Shrine, a UNESCO World Heritage-listed site and the final resting place of Tokugawa Ieyasu, the powerful shogun who unified Japan in the early 1600s.
 This richly decorated shrine sits in a quiet cedar forest and features intricate carvings and detailed architecture, including the well-known “see no evil, speak no evil, hear no evil” monkeys.
-We'll pause for lunch at a local restaurant to enjoy some regional flavours before continuing our journey.

 From the station, it's just a short walk to our hotel, where we'll settle in and rest up for tomorrow's discoveries.